Nelly-Whitney/LITA_Class_Project/README.md

 #### Data Analysis
 Here is included some basic lines of code or queries or some DAX expressions used during my analysis

-- Calculating the Average Sales per Product and Total Revenue By Region
+##### Using Excel
+- Use Excel formulas to calculate metrics such as average sales per product and total revenue by region.
 ```EXCEL
 Total revenue for the North	=SUMIF(D2:D9922,D2,H2:H9922)
 Total revenue for the South	=SUMIF(D2:D9922,D9906,H2:H9922)